enasequence/read_docs/cli_02.md

 The following fields must be provided:
 - STUDY: Study accession or unique name (alias)
 - SAMPLE: Sample accession or unique name (alias)
-- ASSEMBLYNAME: The unique assembly name
+- ASSEMBLYNAME: The unique assembly name.
-- COVERAGE: The assembly coverage
+- COVERAGE: The estimated sequencing depth of coverage
 - PROGRAM: The assembly program
 - PLATFORM: The sequencing platform